andre-aguirre/Astra3/README.md

 ## Goal and design philosophy

 Astra3 is meant to be a **reliable structural analysis assistant, not a black-box predictor**.
-Every feature in the codebase is built around five
+Every feature in the codebase is designed to follow five
 rules:

 1. **Scientific accuracy.** Values reported are either read directly from